apache/spark/docs/running-on-kubernetes.md

 whenever possible.

-See the [security page](security.html) and [configuration](configuration.html) sections for more information on configuring SSL; use the prefix `spark.ssl.kubernetes.driverlaunch` in configuring the SSL-related fields in the context of submitting to Kubernetes.
-For example, to set the trustStore used when the local machine communicates with the driver pod in starting the application, set `spark.ssl.kubernetes.driverlaunch.trustStore`.
+See the [security page](security.html) and [configuration](configuration.html) sections for more information on configuring SSL; use the prefix `spark.ssl.kubernetes.submit` in configuring the SSL-related fields in the context of submitting to Kubernetes.
+For example, to set the trustStore used when the local machine communicates with the driver pod in starting the application, set `spark.ssl.kubernetes.submit.trustStore`.

 One note about the keyStore is that it can be specified as either a file on the client machine or a file in the container image's disk.
-Thus `spark.ssl.kubernetes.driverlaunch.keyStore` can be a URI with a scheme of either `file:` or `container:`.
+Thus `spark.ssl.kubernetes.submit.keyStore` can be a URI with a scheme of either `file:` or `container:`.
 A scheme of `file:` corresponds to the keyStore being located on the client machine; it is mounted onto the driver container as a [secret volume](https://kubernetes.io/docs/user-guide/secrets/).
 When the URI has the scheme `container:`, the file is assumed to already be on the container's disk at the appropriate path.